kleffio/.github/profile/README.md

 ## 🛡️ License

-This project is licensed under the **MIT License** — see the [LICENSE](https://github.com/kleffio/.github/blob/main/LICENSE) file for details.
+This project is licensed under the **APACHE 2.0 License** — see the [LICENSE](https://github.com/kleffio/.github/blob/main/LICENSE) file for details.

 ---